 Southwest Minnesota State University

-Southwest Minnesota State University is a fully accredited liberal arts institution, the youngest of the seven four-year universities within the Minnesota State Colleges and Universities (MnSCU) system.
+Southwest Minnesota State University is celebrating its 50th anniversary in 2017-18 and is a fully accredited liberal arts institution, the youngest of the seven four-year universities within the Minnesota State system.
 The university offers personal attention other universities can’t match, a private school quality education at an affordable public school price.
-Southwest Minnesota State University is fully accessible and offers 50 undergraduate majors, 46 minors, four associate degree majors and four master’s programs.
-A number of “two-plus-two” programs with community colleges within the MnSCU system makes it seamless to move from an associate degree to a bachelor’s degree.
+Southwest Minnesota State University is fully accessible and offers 50 undergraduate majors and minors, four associate degree majors and four master’s programs.
+A number of “two-plus-two” programs with community colleges within the Minnesota State system makes it seamless to move from an associate degree to a bachelor’s degree.

 - A challenging and supportive academic environment at a university where professors, not graduate assistants, teach.